 Even the most experienced internet user can be duped into entering information based on a targeted phishing email.
 Often phishing emails are sent to a small number of users in order to avoid detection.
 This is why protection at click-time is so important in today’s ’email to web’ communication world.

-The anti-phishing solution for your business.
+The anti-phishing solution for your business

 Spambrella’s anti-phishing service is now one of the most sought after service features in the cloud security marketplace.
-Spambrella by default runs user scan-time and click-time protection for emails which are scanned for URL reputation and IP threat.
+Spambrella by default runs user scan-time and click-time protection for emails that are scanned for URL reputation and IP threat.
 When the email is filtered, and again when the user clicks a link.
 This unique feature protects users from any changes in URL reputation.

 There are many tools and service subscriptions available for anti-phishing education in today’s world, all of which disturb the day to day mechanics of your workforce.
 Common sense will go a long way to protecting your systems although recent surveys carried out by Intel Security show that only a very small percentage of individuals are able to detect a phishing attempt.
-Even the seasoned professionals are susceptible to making wrongful judgements.
+Even seasoned professionals are susceptible to making wrongful judgments.

-Not only do Spambrella save you money by unifying services, we will also beat any SaaS renewal quotation you may have received either on cost or by adding greater value that you’ll have no option but to join us!
+Not only do Spambrella save you money by unifying services, but we will also beat any SaaS renewal quotation you may have received either on cost or by adding greater value that you’ll have no option but to join us!

 URL Defense Functions

-Sophisticated (spear-phish) attacks are carried out with clean emails entering your organisation with safe URLs embedded from trusted IP’s/servers to bypass email security systems.
+Sophisticated (spear-phish) attacks are carried out with clean emails entering your organization with safe URLs embedded from trusted IP’s/servers to bypass email security systems.
 Once the email is delivered, the malicious content is then added to the server/website or download link.

 Our click time URL defense protects the user during this function by re-checking the destination URL/server/IP, whereas other services that claim to be leaders in Email Security do not provide this level of protection.